PyPSA/powerplantmatching/README.md

 The development of powerplantmatching was helped considerably by in-depth discussions and exchanges of ideas and code with

-- Fabian Gotzens from Forschungszentrum Juelich and RWTH Aachen University,
+- Tom Brown from Karlsruhe Institute for Technology
 - Chris Davis from University of Groningen and
 - Johannes Friedrich, Roman Hennig and Colin McCormick of the World Resources Institute

 ## Licence

+Copyright 2018-2020 Fabian Gotzens (FZ Jülich), Jonas Hörsch (KIT), Fabian Hofmann (FIAS)

 powerplantmatching is released as free software under the [GPLv3](http://www.gnu.org/licenses/gpl-3.0.en.html), see